A meta-analysis of Boolean network models reveals design principles of gene regulatory networks: Results and discussion

-Gene regulation is a highly stochastic process due to e.g. low copy numbers of expressed molecules, random transitions between chromatin states, or extrinsic environmental perturbations~\cite{elowitz2002stochastic,kaern2005stochasticity}.
-Despite these various sources of stochasticity, GRNs must maintain a stable phenotype in order to ensure consistent operation of the cellular processes.
-GRNs must also be able to adapt to lasting changes in the environment.
-Due to this obvious tradeoff, GRNs have been hypothesized to operate in the so-called \emph{critical} dynamical regime, on the edge of order and chaos~\cite{aldana2007robustness}.
-In Boolean networks, dynamical robustness can be measured using the concept of average sensitivity or more general Derrida plots~\cite{Derrida1,Derrida2}, which describe how a small perturbation affects the network over time.
-If, on average, the perturbation reduces in size, the system operates in the \emph{ordered} regime; if it amplifies on average, the system is in the \emph{chaotic} regime, and if it remains, on average, of the same size, the system exhibits \emph{criticality}.
-Many biological systems, modeled using Boolean networks, have already been found to operate in the critical regime~\cite{balleza2008critical,daniels2018criticality}.
-For each GRN model, we computed the Derrida value for a single perturbation (i.e., the average size of a single perturbation after each gene was once synchronous updated).
-We found that most models exhibited an average sensitivity of close to 1, which constitutes the critical threshold between order and chaos (Fig.~\ref{fig:derrida}).
-Moreover, model size was not associated with the dynamical robustness ($\rho_{\text{Spearman}} = -0.15$).
-This finding provides the strongest evidence presented thus far in favor of the criticality hypothesis.
+Gene regulation is a highly stochastic process due to e.g. low copy numbers of expressed molecules, random transitions between chromatin states, and extrinsic environmental perturbations~\cite{elowitz2002stochastic,kaern2005stochasticity}.
+While some bacteria rely on noise in gene regulation to successfully mitigate risk through bet-hedging strategies~\cite{morawska2022diversity}, most GRNs are incentivized to maintain a stable phenotype in order to ensure consistent operation of the cellular processes, despite various sources of stochasticity.
+At the same time, GRNs must be able to adapt to lasting changes in the environment.
+Due to this stability-evolvability tradeoff, GRNs have been hypothesized to operate in the so-called \emph{critical} dynamical regime, on the edge of order and chaos~\cite{aldana2007robustness}.
+Criticality has also been postulated for a variety of other biological networks such as neural networks or networks describing animal motion and social behavior~\cite{munoz2018colloquium}.
+The dynamical robustness of a Boolean network is typically measured by the average sensitivity or more general Derrida values~\cite{Derrida1,Derrida2}, which describe how a small perturbation affects the network over time.
+If, on average, the perturbation reduces in size after each gene has been synchronously updated once, the system operates in the \emph{ordered} regime; if it amplifies on average, the system is in the \emph{chaotic} regime, and if it remains, on average, of the similar size, the system exhibits \emph{criticality}.
+Many biological systems, modeled using Boolean networks, operate in the critical regime~\cite{balleza2008critical,daniels2018criticality}.

+For a synchronously updated Boolean network with $N$ nodes, the Derrida value for a single perturbation is simply the mean average sensitivity $s = 1/N \sum_{i=1}^N S(f_i)$ where $S(f_i)\in[0,n_i]$ is the average sensitivity of update function $f_i$ with $k_i$ inputs~\cite{Shmul04}.
+For random Boolean functions in $k$ (not necessarily essential) variables and with output bias $p$ (which describes the probability of activation, i.e., the probability of ones in the function's truth table), the expected average sensitivity is $2p(1-p)k$, and thus increases linearly in $k$.
+On the contrary, the expected average sensitivity of nested canalizing functions (NCFs) is $1$, irrespective of $k$~\cite{kadelka2017influence}.
+All 120 investigated models exhibited a mean average sensitivity near 1 (mean $= 1.0014$, standard deviation $= 0.09$), which constitutes the critical threshold between order and chaos~(Fig.~\ref{fig:derrida}A).